This is Part 1 of the ultimate guide to fixing hand numbness from ulnar nerve compression in 2021.

 Decreasing irritation of the region of nerve compression can be helpful in decreasing “flare-ups.”

 In most cases, people are pretty aware of what activities or motions will trigger their symptoms.
-I’m never one to encourage a mindset of “avoidance,” but in this case, while we attempt to fully address the reason for the nerve compression, holding off on those activities or motions might be a good idea.
+I’m never one to encourage a mindset of “avoidance,” but in this case, while we attempt to fully address the reason for the pressure on the nerve, holding off on those activities or motions might be a good idea.

 If you’re thinking something along the lines of, “It happens when I drive.
 How can I not drive?” or some other activity that seems unlikely for you to stop entirely, then a little more effort is going to be necessary from you!